aarongorka/aarongorka-com/content/blog/led-strip-ws2812b-atx-psu-project.md

 ![finished_2](finished_2.jpg)

 I almost forgot to add the additional power cable...
-There is _no_ way you can safely run power through the 3 pin JST connector alone, trust me I've tried:
+There is _no_ way you can safely run power through the 3 pin JST connector alone.
+Trust me, I've tried:

 ![burned wires](wires.jpg)